MEMBER REVIEWS

 ABOUT THE TANNUS INSERTS

-What are Tannus Inserts Made of?
-Tannus inserts are made from a patented, lightweight, closed-cell foam material.
+Tannus inserts are made from a patented, lightweight, closed-cell foam material called Aither.
 It is made by combining copolymers with olefin polymers, making it similar to foams used in some sports shoes.
 Aither is puncture-proof, has a low weight and offers shock absorbing properties.
+Another benefit of this closed-cell foam is that it absorbs much less sealant than some other inserts.

-How much do Tannus inserts weigh and how thick are Tannus Inserts?
 The thickness varies based on the model: Tannus Pro inserts are 20mm thick and weigh 140 grams, Tannus Lite inserts are 10mm thick and weigh 60 grams, and Tannus Fusion inserts are 30mm thick and weigh 200 grams.

 COMPARISON AND BACKGROUND

+This is important!
 Each design has a slightly different use case.
 For example, Cushcore was designed with performance as the primary goal.
-The concept is for Cushcore to act as a “volume spacer” for your tire and provide sidewall support, allowing riders to run lower PSI for better traction without sacrificing lateral tire stability.
-Rim protection is a secondary benefit for Cushcore… and a good one at that!
-Cushcore has individual products; Gravel, XC, Trail, Pro, and E-MTB to cover various riding disciplines.
-Tannus, on the other hand, states the primary function of their inserts is rim and tire protection.
-Their tubeless modular system consists of two elements that can be run individually or combined to provide the protection and tuning the rider desires.
+The concept is for Cushcore to act as a "volume spacer" for your tire and provide sidewall support, allowing riders to run lower PSI for better traction without sacrificing lateral tire stability.
+Rim protection is a secondary benefit for Cushcore, and a good one at that!
+At least if you're running a wheel that doesn't break due to the energy transmission to parts of the rim that weren't designed to handle major impacts.
+We've heard plenty of stories of that and brands who won't warranty wheels with inserts.
+Tannus is hoping their design will change that.

 Cost and Weight Summary

-• Tannus Tubeless Pro $60 each (valve stems not included) 140 grams per insert
+- Tannus Tubeless Pro $60 each (valve stems not included) 140 grams per insert

-• Tannus Fusion $75 each (valve stems not included) 200 grams per insert
+- Tannus Fusion $75 each (valve stems not included) 200 grams per insert

-• Cushcore Pro Full Set $150 (includes tubeless valve stems) 260 grams per insert
+- Cushcore Pro Full Set $150 (includes tubeless valve stems) 260 grams per insert

-• Cushcore Trail Full Set $150 (includes tubeless valve stems) 212 grams per insert
+- Cushcore Trail Full Set $150 (includes tubeless valve stems) 212 grams per insert

 THE DIRT

-Installation Before I get ahead of myself, I want to talk about the installation process.
+Installation | Before I get ahead of myself, I want to talk about the installation process.
 As stated previously, I’m used to installing and riding with Cushcore Pro inserts.
-The installation of the Tannus Tubeless Pro inserts was similar… maybe 10% easier because the inserts are a hollow, c-shaped design instead of a solid piece, so they are a little more flexible than the Cushcores.
+The installation of the Tannus Tubeless inserts was similar, maybe 10% easier because the inserts are a hollow, c-shaped design instead of a solid piece, so they are a little more flexible than the Cushcore.

-First Few Rides | As I was riding down National Trail, I immediately noticed a difference between the newly installed Tannus Tubeless Pro inserts and my previous Cushcore Pro inserts.
-Specifically, I heard and felt a rim ping on my front wheel within the first 100 yards of descending.
+First Few Rides (Pro Insert) | As I was riding down Arizona’s iconic National Trail on South Mountain (a fast, chunky trail with tons of square edges, notorious for destroying tires and rims), I immediately noticed a difference between the newly installed Tannus Tubeless Pro inserts and my previous Cushcore Pro inserts.
+Specifically, I heard and felt a small rim ping on my front wheel within the first 100 yards of descending.
 I knew right away that I needed more PSI.
 With Cushcore, I typically run 22F and 26R, but with the Tannus Pro I probably needed at least 2 more PSI in each tire.
 I was able to adjust my riding a bit and make it down without any more rim pings and still had a decent time on the run.
-Theoretically, I had two options at this point; add PSI or add the “Lite” inserts to create the “Fusion” inserts.
-My preference would have been to add the “Lite” inserts instead of adding PSI, but I didn’t have that option.
+I had two options at this point; add PSI or add the “Lite” inserts to create the “Fusion” inserts.
+I chose to add 2 PSI to each tire.
 On subsequent runs with 24F and 28R PSI, the inserts felt much better.
 I was able to charge hard without worrying.
-From my experience and at my weight, I feel that the Tannus Tubeless Pro is likely most similar to the Cushcore Trail product.

-After Several Rides | Fast forward a few months and I now have lots more rides on the Tannus Tubeless Pro inserts.
+After Several Rides (Pro Insert) | Fast forward a few months and I now have a lot more rides on the Tannus Tubeless Pro inserts.
 I haven’t had any more pings on the rim since my first ride.
-These inserts are working as intended, but I do feel like I have a little less traction than I did with my Cushcore Pro inserts, likely because I had to increase the PSI.
-I didn’t get the chance to try the Tannus Fusion setup.
-It probably would have been better suited for the harsh enduro riding I do here in the Phoenix area.
+These inserts are working as intended, but I do feel like I have slightly less traction than I did with my Cushcore Pro inserts, likely because I had to increase the PSI a bit.
 I also replaced my tires during the testing period which gave me a chance to look for damage or wear on the Tannus Pro inserts.
 They were holding up well.
 I did notice that they stretched out slightly and were a little loose on the rim compared to the Cushcore Pro inserts which stay pretty snug, even after several tire replacements.
 Although I don’t think performance is affected, it is something I noticed.

 The Wolf’s Last Word

 Price: $60 ea.
-(Pro)
+(Pro) // $75 (Fusion)

 Website: Tannusamerica.com